Sebastian Hardie: After the separation

 Pilt played keyboards for Ross Ryan during 1979–1983.
 Since 2004 he recorded CDs with Sydney "progressive chill" band Tramtracks, with Robert Forbes (keyboards, theremin), Mark Hudson on guitar (who had worked with James Reyne before Australian Crawl) and Graeme James on drums.

 Kononewsky continued to compose music during most of his life, just for the love of it.
 In 1989, he wrote the song, "What if the World Turned Around" for the launch of a documentary introduced by John Denver.
 In 1993, Kononewsky composed the song, “See What we Can Be”, a recording produced with Jerry Speiser, drummer from the group Men at Work, for the launch of a second documentary.
 In 1994, Kononewsky wrote the musical score for a third documentary, based on the musical rendition of the poem, Spiritual Song of the Aborigine by Hyllus Maris.
 (Kononewsky also created the three documentaries.)

 In 2011 Sebastian Hardie released a new album, Blueprint, through their website.

 In 2017 Kononewsky co-wrote the song, 'Heart of Australia' with multi-platinum award winning songwriters and producers Barbara Hannan and Adrian Hannan.
 It was performed by Tarryn Stokes, released on 26 October 2022.
 He also digitally released his album 'Only love matters: music for Soft Diamond Light' in 2022.

+In 2025 Kononewsky was profiled on Triple J Unearthed, which featured a new song, 'A Love that Whispers'.
+The song was officially released, digitally on 17th November 2025 to celebrate the 150th Anniversary of the Theosophical Society.
+It also featured the 'Heart of Australia' and a track from his album, 'move 1 Sounds like the start of something different'.